Yiannis Ritsos: Life

 Born to a well-to-do landowning family in Monemvasia, Ritsos suffered great losses as a child.
 The early deaths of his mother and eldest brother from tuberculosis, his father's struggles with a mental disease, and the economic ruin of his family marked Ritsos and affected his poetry.
-Ritsos himself was confined in a sanatorium for tuberculosis from 1927–1931.
+Ritsos himself was confined in a sanatorium for tuberculosis from 1927 to 1931.

 Literary start

 In 1934, Ritsos joined the Communist Party of Greece (KKE).
 He maintained a working-class circle of friends and published Tractor in 1934.
 Kostis Palamas, the well known and respected poet, impressed by his talent, praised him publicly.

 In 1935, he published Pyramids; these two works sought to achieve a fragile balance between faith in the future, founded on the Communist ideal, and personal despair.
-Tractors and Pyramids initially were not well-received by leftist critics, who found the language "too embellished" and Ritsos overly focused on form.
+Tractors and Pyramids initially were not well received by leftist critics, who found the language "too embellished" and Ritsos overly focused on form.

-He was inspired for his landmark poem Epitaphios by a photo of a dead protester during a massive tobacco-workers demonstration in Thessaloniki in May 1936.
+He was inspired for his landmark poem "Epitaphios" by a photo of a dead protester during a massive tobacco-workers demonstration in Thessaloniki in May 1936.
 Published the same year, it broke with the shape of the Greek traditional popular poetry and expressed in clear and simple language a message of the unity of all people.